agustinaliagac/agustinaliagac.github.io/src/pages/blog/js-vs-java-part-2/index.md

 ![](./lila-de-lila.jpg)
 <span class="figcaption_hack">Photo by [Photo by Lila de Lila on Unsplash](https://unsplash.com/)</span>

-This is the second article from the "JS vs Java" series, where we discuss some important differences in each programming language.
+This is the second article from the "JS vs Java" series, where we discuss some important differences between both languages.
 [In the first article we covered:](/blog/js-vs-java-part-1/)
 - scope
 - closures